 If we do not hold an email address for a member of your household, you will receive a hard copy Canvass Communication form to check the details we hold for your property.

 - If all is correct – you do not need to do anything

-- If there has been any changes – you should respond by following the guidance on the form
+- If there have been any changes – you MUST respond by following the guidance on the form

 If some or none of the individuals within your property match you will receive a Canvass Form – you must respond to this whether there is a change or not